Internships: Expectations vs. Reality

 You can join various certificate courses.
 You can attend seminars.
-You can go for workshops.
+You can go to workshops.
 You can also do things like watching movies, going on dates, trying out new cuisines, shopping, etc. So it is not like you are wasting your vacations.

 SNAP!
 SNAP!
-Come back to the real life.
+Come back to real life.

 You get up from the bed as you remember your ‘Internship’ starts from the next day.